 The best time to cruise is always whenever you can get to the port.

-Prices will go up and down all year.
+Prices fluctuate all year based on travel demand.
 I’ve been lucky to sail during January, where we enjoyed dramatically lower rates.
 I’ve sailed in the summer (to Alaska and the Bahamas) where we were stuck paying higher rates that I would have liked – but not out of our comfort zone – simply because the itinerary and time of year are in high demand.
 But most cruises fall somewhere in the middle.

 If the best time for you to cruise is during the summer.
 Go for it!
 I have loved my summer sailings.
 If you can get away from the winter weather and sail in the Caribbean in January, you won’t regret it.